-- Creepy Changing Painting: The Angels.
-Played for Paranoia Fuel initially, then for several Jump Scare moments.
+- Creepy Changing Painting: The Angels change positions when you're not looking.
+(Yes, you!)
+It's played for Paranoia Fuel initially, then for several Jump Scare moments.

 - Determined Expression: Done mostly through body language, when Sally gets dangerous.

 - Easter Egg: An in-universe example.
-Also Defictionalization — the Doctor's half of the conversation really is an Easter egg on the Series 3 DVD.
+The Doctor's half-a-conversation is a "phantom easter egg" on 17 DVDs.
+It's also been Defictionalized the Doctor's half of the conversation really is an Easter egg on the Series 3 DVDs.

-- Fan Disservice: Larry Nightingale, a very hairy guy walking around naked, unless you're into that sort of thing.
+- Fan Disservice: Larry Nightingale, a very hairy guy walking around naked.

 Sally Sparrow: Sally Shipton.
 SPARROW!
 Sally Sparrow!

-- Fun T-Shirt: Discussed Trope.
-Larry has a t-shirt with "The Angels Have The Phone Box" on it.
+- Fun T-Shirt: Larry has a T-shirt with "The Angels Have the Phone Box" on it.
 You can get one too.